 - First, and more importantly, bear in mind good acquisition offers are rare.
 Most start-ups never get a decent one.
 So the idea you can wake up one day and decide to sell your company is a bit of a delusion.
 Odds are you will never get a strong offer.
 Assume that going in and you’ll be happier.
 A little more on the odds here: Should I Sell for $50m … Or Push On And Try to Build a Unicorn? – SaaStr

 - Second, you’ll be in a unique position to understand risk/reward.
 Your experience, the company’s momentum, and your gut will know better than any outsider.

 - Liquidity is rare.
 But so is lightning-in-a-bottle.
 If you sell now, that’s probably smart.
-But what the odds you can do it again?
+But what are the odds you can do it again?
 Maybe lower than you think.
 Are you OK if the company you started is shut down 2 years after the acquisition?
 That’s fairly common.

 Ask yourself: Would you push on, if you just had a few more nickels in the bank?
-Then I say, push on.
+Then I say, find a way to push on.
 And see if you can just get those nickels to destress your life and tide you over.
 Sell 5%–10% of your shares instead, if you can.
 If that’s enough money (selling 5%-10% of your stake) so that your experience, momentum and gut then say “don’t sell” — then maybe don’t sell.